Lungi Ngidi: Domestic and T20 franchise career

 Ngidi was included in the Northerns cricket team for the 2015 Africa T20 Cup.
 In July 2016 Cricket South Africa named him as the Africa T20 Cup player of the year.
 In August 2017, he was named in Benoni Zalmi's squad for the first season of the T20 Global League.
 However, in October 2017, Cricket South Africa initially postponed the tournament until November 2018, with it being cancelled soon after.

 In January 2018, Ngidi was bought by the Chennai Super Kings in the 2018 IPL auction.
 In October 2018, he was named in Tshwane Spartans' squad for the first edition of the Mzansi Super League T20 tournament.
 In March 2019, he was named as one of eight players to watch by the International Cricket Council (ICC) ahead of the 2019 Indian Premier League tournament.

 In September 2019, Ngidi was named in the squad for the Tshwane Spartans team for the 2019 Mzansi Super League tournament.
 In April 2021, he was named in Northerns' squad, ahead of the 2021–22 cricket season in South Africa.

 In February 2022, Ngidi was bought by the Delhi Capitals in the auction for the 2022 Indian Premier League tournament.

+In May 2023, Major League Cricket (MLC) Team San Francisco Unicorns announced the signing of Ngidi for the inaugural season.